- The Enterprise Agreement provides for the following types of leave:

 - Miscellaneous leave may be approved by the employing Member in the following circumstances (subject to the stated time limits):

-Reason for leave request Reasonable period of absence Moving house, including approved relocations between localities 1 day Graduation ceremony for approved course of study 1 day Attend funeral of family member, close relative or friend 1 day Attending to duties and other arrangements relating to the death of a family member, close relative or friend, e.g. an executor of a will 2 days Flooding or other natural disasters up to 3 days Workplace relations training where an employee is a delegate of an employee organisation 5 days per year Domestic and/or family violence As required (where paid personal leave credits are exhausted)
+Reason for leave request Reasonable period of absence Moving house, including approved relocations between localities 1 day Graduation ceremony for course approved for studies assistance under the Enterprise Agreement 1 day Attend funeral of family member, or friend 1 day Attending to duties and other arrangements relating to the death of a family member, close relative or friend, e.g. an executor of a will 2 days Flooding or other natural disasters up to 3 days Workplace relations training where an employee is a delegate of an employee organisation 5 days per year Domestic and/or family violence As required (where paid personal leave credits are exhausted)

 - Where the employing Member considers there are other circumstances where it may be appropriate to approve miscellaneous leave, or where the duration of such leave exceeds the periods described above, the approval is subject to the agreement of the relevant Advice and Support Director.